ahs2202/scelephant/README.md

 [![PyPI version](https://badge.fury.io/py/scelephant.svg)](https://badge.fury.io/py/scelephant)

-`SC-Elephant` utilizes `RamData`, a novel single-cell data storage format, to support a wide range of single-cell bioinformatics applications in a highly scalable manner, while providing a convenient interface to export any subset of the single-cell data in `SCANPY`'s `AnnData` format, enabling efficient downstream analysis the cells of interest.
+`SC-Elephant` utilizes `RamData`, a novel single-cell data storage format, to support a wide range of single-cell bioinformatics applications in a highly scalable manner, while providing a convenient interface to export any subset of the single-cell data in `SCANPY`'s `AnnData` format, enabling efficient downstream analysis of the cells of interest.
 The analysis result can then be made available to other researchers by updating the original `RamData`, which can be stored in cloud storage like `AWS` (or any AWS-like object storage).